 The acquisition of knowledge is promoted via a variety of formal taught sessions including lectures, practical sessions (laboratory and PC based) and fieldwork sessions.
 Understanding is facilitated through seminars, workshops, tutorials, field projects, interactive classroom activities, group work and independent study.
-Knowledge at level 4 is assessed via online VLE tests, examination (mainly Multiple choice and/or short answer questions) and coursework including reports, logs and presentations.
-Higher levels of understanding in subsequent years of study are assessed by examination (multiple format including essay type, seen and unseen questions) and coursework elements such as field, laboratory, stakeholder and consultancy reports, seminar presentations with question & answer sessions and the application of relevant ICT (GIS) to deliver practical solutions to problems.
+Knowledge in levels 3 and 4 is assessed via online VLE tests, examinations (multiple choice questions and/or short answer questions) and coursework including reports and presentations in multiple formats (poster, verbal written).
+Higher levels of understanding in subsequent years of study are assessed by examination (multiple format including essay type seen and unseen questions) and coursework elements such as field, laboratory, stakeholder and consultancy reports, seminar presentations with question & answer sessions and the application of relevant ICT (GIS) to deliver practical solutions to problems.
 Reflective practice and exercises developed to facilitate the wider dissemination of complex scientific issues demonstrate deeper levels of understanding.
-Cognitive skills are developed in many environments, with an increasing emphasis as students progress from level 4 to level 6.
+Cognitive skills are developed in many environments, with an increasing emphasis as students progress from level 3 to level 6.
 Such skills are especially developed on residential fieldwork modules, applied modules (including GIS based modules) and during the Dissertation module.
-The application of thinking skills in a work environment can be developed in the Work Based Learning (WBL) module.
-Essays and exam questions (including seen exam questions) are used to assess students' ability for critical thinking.
+The application of thinking skills in a work environment is developed through employability sessions in collaboration with the Careers team.
+Essays and exam guestions are used to assess students' ability for critical thinking.
 Coursework elements such as reflective practice, field/laboratory reports, scientific communication and in particular the Dissertation/WBL module allows students to demonstrate the full range of their cognitive skills.
-Practical skills are taught during practical classes and fieldwork (a component of most modules).
-Core principles and minimum standards required for field and laboratory work are introduced at level 4, and further developed at level 5 where more technical methods of data analysis are introduced (GIS, and modelling).
-Students apply these skills independently at level 6 when completing the Dissertation module.
-If the WBL module is chosen these skills will be developed in an applied work place setting.
-Practical and professional skills are assessed by submission of field based presentations, field/laboratory reports, application of GIS and scientific communication.
+Practical skills are taught during practical classes and fieldwork (a component of all modules).
+Core principles and minimum standards required for field and laboratory work are introduced at level 4, and further developed at level 5 where more technical methods of data analysis are introduced (GIS and Employability).
+Students apply these skills independently at level 6 when completing the Dissertation.
+If the WBL module is chosen these skills will be developed in an applied work place setting Practical and professional skills are assessed by submission of field based presentations, field/laboratory reports, application of GIS and scientific communication.
 The Dissertation/WBL portfolio and other level 6 reports allow students to demonstrate the full range of skills they have acquired.
 As well as having the opportunity to develop transferable skills in all academic modules, key skills are specifically taught in two specially designed modules at level 4 (Methods Skills and Careers 1 and 2), level 5 (GIS and Employability and Project Design and Management) and level 6 (Dissertation).
 Teaching in these modules is in small tutorial groups and via seminars, computer sessions, role play and workshops.
 Key skills are assessed through coursework at all levels in all modules and specifically in the modules mentioned above.